Skip to main content

 System Runtime Context

 Pega Platform performs Rule resolution on all queue processors and job schedulers against the context specified in the System Runtime Context.
 Pega Platform adds applications to the SRC by default, which you can update as required.
 Queue processors operate with the SRC for Rule resolution during platform (node) startup and other background processing initialization.
-Throughout run time, queue processors consistently resolve using the context of the message, including the Access Group and other identifiers.
+SRC includes queue processors for all applications with the “Include in background processing” flag enabled on the Application Definition page or manually added to SRC on the System Runtime Context page.

 Understanding these two phases of rule resolution clarifies how queue processors operate and assists in troubleshooting.